grafana/alloy/docs/sources/reference/config-blocks/livedebugging.md

 {{< admonition type="note" >}}
 Enabling this feature provides detailed insights into the data flowing through your pipelines via {{< param "PRODUCT_NAME" >}}'s API.
-To ensure that your data remains secure while live debugging is enabled, consider configuring TLS in the [http block][].
+To ensure that your data remains secure while live debugging is enabled, configure TLS in the [http block][].
 {{< /admonition >}}

 ## Example